GeoscienceAustralia/BAL/_sources/docs/userguide/contributing.rst.txt

-Finally, go to the web page of the your fork of the BAL repo, and click 'Pull request' to send your changes to the maintainers for review. request.
-This will send an email to the committers.
+Finally, go to the web page of the your fork of the BAL repo, and click 'Pull request' to send your changes to the maintainers for review.
+This will send an email to the code managers.

 (If any of the above seems like magic to you, then look up the `Git documentation <http://git-scm.com/documentation>`_ on the web.)